Accounts and banks

 - A reseller managing several customers — one account per customer's bank connection.

 Each account is configured independently.
-Two accounts can use different operation modes, different webhook destinations, and different credentials.
-They share only the user who owns them.
+Two accounts can use different webhook destinations, different credentials, and different session types.
+They share only the user who owns them — and the user's operation mode applies to all of them.

 Next